EmSor/EmSor/README.md

 * CSS
 * VHDL

+## Experience with communication protocols like CAN and I2C

 <!--
 **EmSor/EmSor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.